List of content you will read in this article:

 A web server can be hardware or software that relies on the HTTP request sent by various clients connected to the network to get some information.
 The primary purpose of the webservers is to provide the requested data in the form of any images, text, or video displayed on the web browser that several clients are accessing.
 Besides supporting HTTP, web servers support SMTP and FTP, mainly for transferring files, storing data, and emailing.

 The transfer only happens whenever the web server’s hardware is connected to the internet and helps exchange the data between various devices.
 The web server’s job is to manage what content is accessed by the user.
-There are multiple filters and limitations in order to access the data on the internet.
-If you are an authorized user of a particular server, you can access the data.
+There are multiple filters and limitations to access the data on the internet.
+You can access the data if you are an authorized user of a particular server.
 The webserver works on the client-server model for displaying the information.
 Any website must have the webserver software for hosting sites.

 How does Web Server Works?